 1. Kerosene space heater

 2. Gas space heater

 4. Gas cooking stove

 6. Cloth dryer

 12. Camp Stove

 18. Nearby roads (from car, trucks, etc)

 In addition, I would like to add carbon monoxide poisoning in car.
-This happens when car exhaust gas channel is leaking and come into your car.
-This is very common accident that happens when you do not take enough effort for car exhaust maintenance.
+This happens when a car exhaust gas channel is leaking and come into your car.
+This is a very common accident that happens when you do not take enough effort for car exhaust maintenance.

 What Should I Do to Those Carbon Monoxide Sources in the Home?